fadhilnapis/corn-player/README.md

 ```

 ### Method
 you can access initialized corn player by calling specific method using cornPlayer function.
-Call the method by using `$([jQuery Object]).cornPlayer('methodName')`:
+Call the method by using `$('video').cornPlayer('methodName')`:

 |Parameter									|Description					|
 |-------------------------------------------|-------------------------------|